 Instead, you end up with a pretty cake in the shape of your bundt pan, which you can then top with a simple drizzle of icing.
 Talk about easy peasy!

 I first learned this when I experimented with this Instant Pot red velvet cake.
-I was hooked from the start, which prompted me to make this Instant Pot lemon bundt cake and Instant Pot carrot cake, an Instant Pot pumpkin spice bundt cake and this Instant Pot eggnog bundt cake.
+I was hooked from the start, which prompted me to make this Instant Pot lemon bundt cake and Instant Pot carrot cake, an Instant Pot pumpkin spice bundt cake, an easy apple butter bundt cake, and this Instant Pot eggnog bundt cake.

 Or everyone’s favorite marriage of flavors, with this Instant Pot peanut butter and chocolate bundt cake?